havelessbemore/dastal/docs/classes/inordersegmenttree.md

 # Class: InOrderSegmentTree<T\>

-A [SegmentTree](../interfaces/segmenttree.md) internally represented by a binary tree array, with nodes stored in in-order traversal.
+An InOrderSegmentTree is a [SegmentTree](../interfaces/segmenttree.md) that's internally represented as a binary tree within an array, with nodes stored in in-order traversal.
+The tree's leaf nodes represent the elements of the segment tree:

-Memory usage: n elements require 2n - 1 space.
+A look at performance and how it works can be found [here](/src/segmentTree/inOrderSegmentTree.md).

 ## Type parameters